-The first video is a way, I think of copying, by drawing, a photograph of a cat in small stages.
+The second YouTube video is a way, I think of copying, by drawing, a photograph of a cat in small stages.
 It is very precise and almost certain to produce a decent drawing as it breaks down the image into sections, so scaling is accurate and the detail accurate too.
 It is drawing by numbers in a way but I would have thought a great place to start to get a feel for the process:

 The next video is so relaxing to watch I am not sure that I was watching how to draw a cat but it is a great video.
 The artist draws on paper first and then uses that as a template for a digital drawing.
 Well that is how I saw it, anyway.
 It is a good one, a very good one: